discretegames/TurtLSystems/README.md

 All 54 arguments are optional but `start` and `rules` are the most important because they define the L-system, and `level` defines how many expansion steps take place.
 On an expansion step, every character in `start` is replaced with what it maps to in `rules` (or left unchanged if not present) resulting in a new `start` string.
-The characters of `start` after the last expansion are the instructions the turtle follows to draw a pattern.
+The characters of `start` after the last expansion are the [instructions][inst] the turtle follows to draw a pattern.
-See the `lsystem` function documentation for specifics on what each character does as an instruction.
+See the [`lsystem`][lsystem] function documentation for specifics on what each character does as an instruction.

 Call `draw()` by itself to see an example Sierpinski triangle pattern.